goldbeef/wzip/README.md

 NOTE:

-you should first get SAu.tgz form http://pizzachili.dcc.uchile.cl/indexes/Suffix_Array/  ,then decompress it and you will get directory
+these source codes were written on 32 bit  computer with linux OS. you should first get SAu.tgz form http://pizzachili.dcc.uchile.cl/indexes/Suffix_Array/  ,then decompress it and you will get directory
 SAu_FILES, then do the following:
 1.change directory to: SAu_FILES/ds/ ;